 Sardinia Yacht Charter Planning Guide

-Planning your Sardinia Luxury Yacht Charter - Key Places to Visit on your Sardinia Yacht Charter Holiday
+Planning your Sardinia Yacht Charter - Embrace Porto Cervo, Porto Rotondo, Southern Corsica and the Maddalena Archipelago on your Sardinia Yacht Charter Holiday

-Sardinia’s glamorous Costa Smeralda, or Emerald coast, is a hub for the rich and famous adorned with 5 star hotels, exclusive restaurants and bars and haute couture designer boutiques.
-Sardinia's most appealing aspect is its unique natural allure.
-The island is punctuated by seductive beaches, lapped by turquoise waters and backed by the ever-present aroma of the "Macchia Mediterranea" - which describes the scent of wild herbs such as thyme, rosemary and oregano.
-La Maddalena Archipelago national park, just off the northeast coast of Sardinia is where some of the best beaches can be found and is a highlight of many Sardinia yacht charters.
+Sardinia’s glamorous Costa Smeralda, or Emerald Coast, is a hub for the rich and famous adorned with 5-star hotels, exclusive restaurants and bars, haute couture designer boutiques and of course yacht charters!
+Sardinia's most appealing aspect is its unique natural allure and makes for an ideal vacation destination.
+The island is dotted with seductive beaches, lapped by turquoise waters; La Maddalena Archipelago national park is where some of the best beaches can be found and is a highlight of many Sardinia yacht charters.

 A short hop away from the gorgeous northern coastline of Sardinia is the sensational Bonifacio in southern Corsica.
 With its exotic cliff-top setting above layers of limestone carved by the strong straits winds, this place is a must see!
 The port is full of restaurants and bars, but you could also head up to the town itself for a more traditional experience.